zootedb0t/st/README.md

 - [st-blinking_cursor](https://st.suckless.org/patches/blinking_cursor/st-blinking_cursor-20211116-2f6e597.diff) - This patch allows the use of a blinking cursor.
 - [st-xresources](https://st.suckless.org/patches/xresources/st-xresources-20200604-9ba7ecf.diff) - This patch adds the ability to configure st via `Xresources`.
 At startup, st will read and apply the resources named in the resources[] array in `config.h`.
 - [st-font2](https://st.suckless.org/patches/font2/st-font2-0.8.5.diff) - This patch allows to add spare font besides default.
 Some glyphs can be not present in default font.
 For this glyphs st uses font-config and try to find them in font cache first.
+- [st-desktopentry](https://st.suckless.org/patches/desktopentry/st-desktopentry-0.8.5.diff) - Creates a desktop-entry for st. This enables to find st in a graphical menu and to display it with a nice icon.
+- [st-netwmicon](https://st.suckless.org/patches/netwmicon/st-netwmicon-0.8.5-v2.diff) - Enables to set _NET_WM_ICON with a `png-image`.

 </details>